ETRMA, GPSNR say proposed amendments could cause more uncertainty regarding the content of the regulation and its timing...

 A further MEP proposal concerns the introduction of a new ‘no or negligible’ risk category covering regulated commodities originating from certain regions.

-In a statement 13 Nov, the European Tyre and Rubber Manufacturers' Association (ETRMA) expressed its concerns over these latest amendments.
+However, the European Tyre and Rubber Manufacturers' Association (ETRMA) expressed its concerns over these latest amendments.

 If approved, said the association, these proposals would open “a new phase of uncertainty” regarding the content of the regulation and its timing.